aothms/parametric-ifc5-proposal/README.md

 ## Example

-Based on a simplified horizontal alignment (only linear and composite curve), an element is positioned multiple times along the alignment curve in a similar fashion as IFC4.3 linear placement.
+Based on a simplified horizontal alignment (only linear and circular arc), an element is positioned multiple times along the alignment curve in a similar fashion as IFC4.3 linear placement.

 ![](param.png)